KvanTTT/Articles/Git-Closure/English.md

 ## Description

 Now it is possible to close an unsuccessful branch over one of the previous commits.
-Closure arcs are yellow colored in the pictures below.
+Closure arcs are painted in yellow in the pictures below.

 ![Git-Closure](Git-Closure.svg)